 insurance for phlebotomists

-Westwood will work with you to ensure your phlebotomist clients have adequate coverage for every threat they could face.
+Westwood will work with you to ensure your phlebotomist clients have adequate insurance coverage for every threat they could face.

 General Liability Insurance